 This element is unique in that it only has one form and that is eternal.
 Ether is the carrier of sound.
 We hear it and experience it through our sense organs, predominately our ears.

 Ether is also linked to the concept of divine sound (akashvani).
 The primordial mantra (Om) links the individual soul (jivatma) to the supreme soul (paramatman).

 Appears in our breath and the movement of the wind.
 We feel it the rush of a storm or gentle breeze.
 We see it in the movement of clouds across the sky.
 All of which is temporary and transient, however, air at a fundamental level surrounds and is part of us, constant and eternal.

 The essential character of fire is heat.
 There are five important types of Agni; the fire of the earth, the fire of the sky, the fire of the stomach (hunger and digestion) as well as the fire we use to warm us.
 There is also our inner fire, one that drives us as human beings.
 The fire to create, procreate and communicate.

-We can see, touch, taste and smell the earth.
-While appearing largely physical this element makes up our earth, the physical universe exists at an atomic level and as our bodies.
-Even our sense organs are composed of earth.
-As a whole it forms the shape of life (Jiva), while everything is perishable its fundamental structure is unchanging.
+We can see, touch, taste and smell earth.
+While appearing largely physical this element makes up our physical universe.
+It exists at an atomic level while our bodies and even our sense organs are composed of earth.
+As a whole it forms the shape of life (Jiva).
+While everything is perishable, its fundamental structure is unchanging.